sinaden/P3/README.md

 How to test:
 1. Connect 2 or more phones (P1 and P2)
 2. Launch app on all the phones.
 3. Look at the logs, wait until they find each other.
-4. Click on global chat in all the phones.
-(Starts to listen as a server)
-4. Click on Friends in all the phones (Becomes a client to the other ones)
-5. click on Chat Roulette in P1, there should be a log messages (name of the P1 device user) appears on the other phones' logcat.
+Every 1.5 seconds you will see red log messages from the other peers as such:
+7599-7599 E/WiFi: Message: I'm: HuawiTablet,my Mac ad:50:4:b8:1a:d0:cc ,at: 0#
+This is an alive signal.
+First argument is the nickname for the other peer.
+The second argument is its mac adress and third argument is their location in the app.
+(Global chat is 1, main menu is 0, Setting is 5 etc)

+5. If two device are at the same location you see the following log message :
+We are in the same room, lets chat
+And you see a toast message of the other peer shown on the screen.
+Objective is to make it so that two peer could send message in the global chat section.
+(The scroll view is implemented already)

+Note : To go back to main menu you can press on back button.
+To go to other menues you can use hamburger menu.

 TODO:
-1. Make the server and client function becomes automatical.
-(So the users don't need to explicitly do anything to establish connection)
 2. Send the actual message (chat) instead of just sending a name
-3. Design messaging part of the app (medium)
+3. Design the ability to make rooms.
+4. Design the ability to send friend request.
+4. Make setting (Least priority!)